IntelligentSoftwareSystems/GaloisGPU/apps/bfs/README.md

 ## DISCRIPTION

 This benchmark performs breadth-first search on an input graph, starting from source node.
-This program is based on [https://mgarland.org/files/papers/gpubfs.pdf](this paper).
+This program is based on (https://mgarland.org/files/papers/gpubfs.pdf)[this paper].

 ## BUILD